-One of the best features of the stock is that it is actually designed for using scopes.
-Most of the rifles in CZ’s lineup are profiled to be primarily iron-sight guns, but the Varmint version of the 455 was built from the ground up to be an accurate glass-assisted lead acceleration mechanism.
+One of the best features of the stock is that it is actually designed for using scopes, such as Leupolds.
+Most of the rifles in CZ’s lineup are profiled to be primarily iron-sight guns, but the Varmint version of the 455 was built from the ground up to be an accurate glass-assisted lead-acceleration mechanism.
 That means the comb of the stock is higher than the other rifles, and lacks the annoying dip at the rear that other rifles have.
 Some people like that sort of thing, but I’m not some people.

 The best improvement over the MP22R, however, is the magazine design.
-The CZ 455 also uses a five round magazine, but it is positioned in such a way that the bullets are presented directly in front of the chamber and feed smoothly and directly in without any issues.
-I have never had any malfunctions or failures to feed with this rifle, and the age-old problem of bullets deforming as they slide into the chamber doesn’t happen with this gun.
+The CZ 455 also uses a 5-round magazine, but it is positioned in such a way that the bullets are presented directly in front of the chamber and feed smoothly and directly in without any issues.
+No gunsmith needed here: I have never had any malfunctions or failures to feed with this rifle, and the age-old problem of bullets deforming as they slide into the chamber doesn’t happen with this gun.

 This gun is an absolute tackdriver.
-This five round group was fired using Eley match ammunition at 50 yards, and I called the flier high and right.
-That’s four rounds in a 1/2 inch, which is a level of accuracy that I’m more than pleased with.
-Using standard bulk pack ammunition groups stay right around 3/4 to 1 inch, which is still good enough for marksmanship training and practice.
+This five-round group was fired using Eley match ammo at 50 yards, and I called the flier high and right.
+That’s four rounds in a 1/2-inch shot group, which is a level of near-MOA accuracy that I’m more than pleased with.
+Using standard velocity bulk-pack ammunition (like CCI), this accurate rifle stays right around 3/4- to 1-inch groups, which is still good enough for marksmanship training and practice.

-There are some terrible entry level rimfire rifles.
+There are some really terrible entry-level heavy-barrel rimfire rifles.
 One of my friends was about to buy a particularly nasty looking Marlin a few weeks back, but two minutes fondling this rifle in the parking lot and he was immediately on his computer buying this exact same model from a popular online retailer.
-The pictures don’t really do it justice — this is a beautiful rifle with fantastic feeling mechanics that shoots like an absolute dream.
+The pictures don’t really do it justice — the craftsmanship on this rifle is beautiful, and with fantastic feeling mechanics, it shoots like an absolute dream.

-If you’re in the market for a .22lr rifle to improve your marksmanship skills, this is the one to buy.
+If you’re in the market for a .22lr rifle to improve your marksmanship skills with your centerfire rifle (or your small-game hunting skills or your plinking-in-the-backyard skills), this is the one to buy.

 CZ 455 Varmint